Which Training Style is Right For You?

 This style of training often includes plyometric and explosive exercises which are high-intensity and get your heart rate up quickly.

 If you haven’t done high-intensity training recently, you may need to build up to it as it can be quite challenging and often include complex movements that may require a level of foundational strength and coordination.
-Try a HIIT workout for beginners to get started or look for alternative lower impact exercises you can incorporate to build your strength and resilience.
+Try trainer Samantha Ortiz-Young's Low Impact HIIT with Samantha program to get started or look for alternative lower impact exercises you can incorporate to build your strength and resilience.

-You’ll find high-intensity interval training in Chontel’s FIERCE program and in High Intensity Strength with Cass.
+You’ll also find high-intensity interval training in Chontel’s FIERCE program, High Intensity Strength at Home with Cass and High Intensity Strength with Cass.

 High-intensity resistance training (HIRT)